rackerlabs/rs-heat-docs/cloud-backup.rst

 Prerequisite(s):
 ================

-Cloud backup agent is installed on the server from where you wanted to backup files/folders
+Cloud backup agent is installed on the server from where you want to backup files/folders.

 Installing cloud backup agent on the server
 -------------------------------------------